DmitrySHC/News_Blog/README.md

 ---
 #### (under development)
-This is just a news blog.
+It's just a news blog.

 ![img.png](img.png)

+Instructions for use:

-In order to use this blog, you need to create a database (blog use mysql) and specify it in a variable "DATABASES" (path: News_Blog/News_blog/settings.py):
+1. Create a database (blog use mysql) and specify it in a variable "DATABASES" (path: News_Blog/News_blog/settings.py):
 > DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.mysql',